HendElAhmadi/E_Commerce-SoapApi/README.md

     2. his money is decreased by the paid amount of money 3.the product quantity is decreased in stock

-2. User get a message that can't add a product if the quantity is not enough
+2. User get a message that he can't add a product if the quantity is not enough

 3. If two users added the same quantity in their order and one of them checked out: